-Among the items accepted for recycling:
+Among the items accepted for recycling for no charge in small residential loads:

 - Office equipment - Copy machines, cellular and land-line telephones, fax machines, calculators